python/cpython/Doc/library/ssl.rst

    *cafile*, *capath*, *cadata* represent optional CA certificates to trust for certificate verification, as in :meth:`SSLContext.load_verify_locations`.
-If all three are :const:`None`, this function trusts the system's default CA certificates instead.
+If all three are :const:`None` and :attr:`SSLContext.verify_mode` is not set to :data:`CERT_NONE`, this function uses the system's default CA certificates.

    The settings are: :data:`PROTOCOL_TLS`, :data:`OP_NO_SSLv2`, and
    :data:`OP_NO_SSLv3` with high encryption cipher suites without RC4 and